Nikola Portner: Career

 In April 2024 while playing for Magdeburg, Portner was tested positive for Methamphetamine prior to league match against Füchse Berlin.
-He denied allegations of deliberate doping, and in June it was ruled that there was not a high enough level of the drug that deliberate use was likely, and he was acquitted of all charges.
+He denied allegations of deliberate doping, and in June it was ruled that there was not a high enough level of the drug that deliberate use was likely, and he was acquitted of all charges and only had to serve a 21 month ban.
+He returned to training on 10 October 2025 and to paying on 10 December 2025.
+He made his return to handball for the Swiss national team at the 2026 European Men's Handball Championship.